zabsalahid/serialport-gsm/README.md

 ## Intro

 SerialPort-GSM is a simplified plugin for communicating with gsm modems.
-(Primarily for sms)
+(Primarily for sms) (Focused in `PDU` mode)
 ***
 ## Table of Contents